finnito/Science/content/11sci/as90940/markdown/work.md

 ### Pātai Toru

-1. Get your homework booklet and open it to Q31.
+1. Get your mahi kāinga booklet and open it to Q31.
 2. Complete Q31
 3. What do you notice about the _distance_ value used?
 Is it horizontal or vertical?
 Why do you think that is?